 Bend is a summer hiking paradise.
 There’s nothing better than spending a day in the Cascades with your friends and family.
 Get out and explore.

-Here are some of our favorite hikes near Bend:
+Here are some some of the trails we like to hike near Bend:

 - Oregon Desert Trail

 - Upper Deschutes River Trail

 The Oregon Desert Trail passes through some of the most breathtaking natural areas on the state, including the Oregon Badlands Wilderness, Hart Mountain National Antelope Refuge, Steens Mountain, and Pueblo Mountains.